 Menopause can also impact the hair growth cycle in women, especially if androgenic alopecia was already diagnosed prior to hitting menopause.
-Changes in sex hormones and an increase in stress-associated hormones lead to female pattern hair loss during and after menopause (8), (9).
+Androgenetic alopeciai XA common hair loss condition, also known as pattern baldness, observed in both men and women. usually begins with hormonal changes after puberty, pregnancy, and menopause.
+Changes in sex hormones and an increase in stress-associated hormones lead to female pattern hair loss during and (8), (9).

 5. Stress Hormones

 These are the various hormones that cause hair loss.
 So, how can you reduce or restore hormonal balance to regrow your hair?
-The good news is, you can reduce hormonal hair loss naturally.
+The good news is, there are hair loss treatments that you can try to reduce hormonal hair loss naturally.
 Scroll down to find out how.

 How To Reduce Hormonal Hair Loss Naturally

 To balance the hormones and improve hair growth, it is extremely important to change your diet.
 Clean and healthy food always has a positive impact on your body and mind.
 It is absolutely necessary to stay away from all the sugary treats, salty foods, and foods laden with trans fats (candy, burger, pizza, fries, pretzels, etc.).
 Here’s what you should be eating instead:

 Vegetables: Spinach, bok choy, arugula, cabbage, lettuce, chard, radish greens, beetroot, carrot, broccoli, tomato, cucumber, asparagus, radish, turnip, and pumpkin.